proshian/neural-swipe-keyboard-android/README.md

 - [ ] Instruction on how to generate a synthetic dataset, train and integrate models for new languages and new keyboard layouts
 - [ ] UI Design enhancement
 - [ ] Add swipe trail visualization
-- [ ] Reading tokenizers from json
+- [ ] Reading tokenizers from json via serializable
+- [ ] Move tokenizers to a separate module
+- [ ] Delete tokenizers duplicate from the trie-builder
 - [ ] JSON configs that bound all swipe-typing-related entities states.
 Example:
   ```json
   {